jdkuenzi/bachelor-thesis/readme.md

 My thesis is in French and I made her with LaTex during my B.Sc. at the *Haute école du paysage, d’ingénierie et d’architecture de Genève (HEPIA)* at Geneva in Switzerland.

+For this work I obtained a grade of 6 out of 6 as well as the congratulations of the jury and the price of the swiss IT society romande section (SISR).

 ## Author

 Jean-Daniel Küenzi - jeandanielkuenzi@gmail.com